 Since July 2005, the talented authors, staff and friends of Oxford University Press provide daily commentary on nearly every subject under the sun, from philosophy to literature to economics.
 OUPblog is a source like no other on the blogosphere for learning, understanding and reflection, providing academic insights for the thinking world.

-Alice Northover joined the OUPblog in January 2012 and you can also find her tweeting @OUPAcademic and Facebooking as Oxford Academic.
+Alice Northover joined Oxford University Press and the OUPblog in January 2012.
+You can also find her tweeting @OUPAcademic and Facebooking as Oxford Academic.
 Prior to joining Oxford, she worked in book publicity, annoyed colleagues about social media, argued semantics, and fantasized about running away to Paris and living as a late 1950s “intello.”
 Now she can be found wandering aimlessly around New York, obsessing about her cat, and still arguing semantics.
 Learn more about Alice.
 You can reach Alice at alice(dot)northover(at)oup(dot)com.

 Nicola Burton served as a contributing editor to the OUPblog in 2011 and as UK blog editor from 2012-2013.
-She joined the UK publicity team at Oxford University Press in August 2011 and hasn’t looked back since.
-In addition to her work on OUPblog, Nicola is the publicist for Dictionaries and OUP’s language reference, music and religion trade titles.
-She also tweets @OED and @oxfordwords.
+She joined the UK publicity team at Oxford University Press in August 2011 and is now Publicity Manager for Oxford Dictionaries and OUP’s language and reference lists.
+She also tweets @OED and @OxfordWords.
 In previous years, Nicola could be found working in technology PR, drinking in East London pubs, and globetrotting with an overly large pink backpack.
-She is now mostly to be found in charity shops satisfying her button-buying habit.
 Learn more about Nicola.
-You can reach Nicola at nicola(dot)burton(at)oup(dot)com.

-Lauren Appelwick took up OUPblogging in June 2010, coming from the US publicity department and succeeding longtime Editor Rebecca Ford.
+Lauren Appelwick served as OUPblog Editor from June 2010 – November 2011.
+She took up OUPblogging after coming from the US publicity department and succeeding longtime Editor Rebecca Ford.
 Prior to her life at Oxford, Lauren spent most of her free time working on her novel (there is no novel), studying economic theory (no she didn’t), and working as a theater technician and carpenter (actually, that last part’s true).
+She continues to work in the tech scene following her departure from Oxford.
 Learn more about Lauren.

 Editor Rebecca Ford joined Oxford after working as a staff writer for Creative Loafing.
 She left in 2010 to attend law school.
 Read Becca’s goodbye entry on the blog.
-Learn more about her.
+Learn more about Rebecca.

 Founding OUPblog editor.